 Avocado: Find those perfectly ripen avocados!

 Japanese Cucumbers: For sushi making, we use thin and long Japanese cucumbers.
 They have little and less seeds in the center compared to regular cucumber.

 If you can’t find Japanese cucumbers locally, you can use Persian cucumbers or English cucumbers (but remove the seeds in the middle).

 Japanese Mayonnaise: I always season the crab meat with Japanese mayonnaise first.
 Japanese mayonnaise is the key for this roll, so please try your best to find it (you can easily purchase it on Amazon).
 If you want to know more about Japanese mayonnaise and make it yourself at home with American mayonnaise, read the post here.

 Sesame Seeds: If you have a few extra minutes, toast the sesame seeds in a non-greased frying pan until one or two sesame seeds pop.
 It adds wonderful nutty flavors and aroma.
 For me personally, I like to add toasted white sesame seeds in the crab meat mixture, since I use fish eggs (tobiko/masago) for decorating the sushi rice.

 How To Roll Sushi Roll

 Many people are intimidated by the sushi rolling part.
-Relax and take it one step at a time following my recipe and tips.
-It’s not difficult and you should be able to make decent sushi rolls with just a bit of practice.
+Relax and take it one step at a time by following my recipe and tips.
+The key is not to overstuff the sushi and tug the roll compact enough for assembling.
+It’s not difficult and you should be able to make decent sushi rolls with some practice.
 Maybe your first roll may not look pretty, but practice will make it easier!

 I hope you enjoy making this California Roll recipe!
 If you try it, don’t forget to share your picture on Instagram, Facebook, or Twitter with #JustOneCookbook.
 Thank you so much for reading, and till next time!